-The Task Force recommends that ONC work with CMS and other Federal Agencies to work aligned administrative efficiency objectives into relevant federal payment programs (e.g., HEDIS, MA/MADP STAR ratings, MIPS, MSSP, Promoting Interoperability, etc. and private payers contracting through Tricare and FEHP), and that ONC and CMS jointly establish relevant certification criteria associated with the health information technology used to further administrative efficiency, reduce clinician burden, and improve the patient experience.
+The Task Force recommends that ONC work with CMS and other Federal Agencies to work aligned administrative efficiency objectives into relevant Federal payment programs (e.g., HEDIS, MA/MAPD STAR ratings, MIPS, MSSP, Promoting Interoperability, etc., and private payers contracting through Tricare and FEHP), and that ONC and CMS jointly establish relevant certification criteria associated with the health information technology used to further administrative efficiency, reduce clinician burden, and improve the patient experience.

-To accomplish this, the Task Force suggests that federal payment programs provide targeted incentives that address the challenges of small practices to implement new standards, i.e., access to capital, lack of on-board technical expertise, and a clear need for aggressive outreach and education.
+To accomplish this, the Task Force suggests that Federal payment programs provide targeted incentives that address the challenges of small practices to implement new standards, e.g., access to capital, lack of onboard technical expertise, and a clear need for aggressive outreach and education.